-Rear end car collisions are some of the most common accidents that occur on the road.
-In some cases, they only result in cosmetic damage to the vehicle, and do not require further action.
+Rear-end car accidents are some of the most common accidents that occur on the road.
+In some cases, they only result in cosmetic damage to the vehicle and do not require further action.
 Many people walk away from the scene feeling stunned, but otherwise in good health.
 However, in other cases of these collisions, even at low speeds, serious and traumatic injuries can occur.
 The impact can cause a driver or passenger to strike against the steering wheel, dashboard, or even be ejected from the car.
 Severe upper-body injuries, including trauma to the head, neck, and spine are not uncommon injuries resulting from a rear-end collision.

-Just because Someone Rear Ends Your Car, does not mean that the insurance company for the car that struck you will pay you for any injuries you receive.
+Just because someone rear-ends your yar, does not mean that the insurance company for the car that struck you will pay you for any injuries you receive.
 In the past 15 years we at The Law Offices of Greg Prosmushkin, P.C., have seen an increase in denials by insurance companies for Mild Impact Soft Tissue Injuries (M.I.S.T.) cases.
-In other words, even if the striking vehicle rear ends you, if the damage to the car is not readily visible, the insurance company will deny the claim, citing that a person could not get hurt with no visible property damage.
-At Greg Prosmushkin, P.C., our experience team of lawyers and staff have successfully fought many cases where the property damage is minimal, yet the victim is hurt.
+In other words, even if the striking vehicle rear-ends you, if the damage to the car is not readily visible, the insurance company will deny the claim, citing that a person could not get hurt with no visible property damage.
+At Greg Prosmushkin, P.C., our experienced team of lawyers and staff have successfully fought many cases where the property damage is minimal, yet the victim is hurt.

 It’s a free consultation, just call the office and make an appointment.
 It’s that easy.